 Danilo Terra: Timing was our biggest challenge, since we [had to] tear down and rebuild a house in the shortest possible period of time.
 We also had the responsibility of designing a house that would respond to this family’s needs, making the most of a small area.
 The old house was built too close to the neighbors’ houses, which demanded extra care when taking down the compromised building.
 All of that while keeping budget in mind, we are constantly committed to generating no extra costs for our clients.

-Terra e Tuma took four months to carefully demolish the house, execute the foundation and reinforce retaining walls which supported neighbouring buildings.
+Terra e Tuma took four months to carefully demolish the house, execute the foundation and reinforce retaining walls that supported neighboring buildings.
 Six months following the start of masonry work, the house was complete.
 They chose to build load-bearing walls using concrete masonry blocks, making it possible to construct a new house quickly and cheaply.

 Danilo Terra: We are always open to new projects, although we are not currently working with any party to develop housing for the elderly.
 Terra e Tuma has joined forces with Diadema City government in São Paulo state and we are working in a housing project for low-income individuals, the Unicoop project.